Ku-ring-gai High School logo

 Stage 5 (Year 9 and Year 10)

-Food technology
+Food Technology

-The study of food technology provides students with a broad knowledge and understanding of nutritional considerations and consumption patterns, food properties, processing and preparation.
+The study of Food Technology provides students with a broad knowledge and understanding of nutritional considerations and consumption patterns, food properties, processing and preparation.
 It addresses the importance of hygiene and safe working practices and legislation in the production of food.
 It also provides students with a context through which to explore the richness, pleasure and variety food adds to life.

 The aim of industrial technology is to develop knowledge, understanding, skills and values related to a range of technologies through the safe interaction with materials, tools and processes in the planning, development and construction of quality practical projects.
 The syllabus aims to develop in students an understanding of the interrelationships between technology, the individual, society and the environment, and to develop their ability to think creatively to devise solutions to practical problems.